Keisuke Monguchi: RISE Featherweight champion

 Monguchi challenged the reigning RISE featherweight champion Taisei Umei at RISE 161 on 28 August 2022.
 He won the fight by unanimous decision, with two judges scoring the bout 50–46 for him, while the third judge scored all five rounds of the bout in his favor.

 Monguchi faced Kotaro Yamada in a Shootboxing rules bout at RISE WORLD SERIES / SHOOTBOXING-KINGS on 25 December 2022.
 He won the fight by unanimous decision, with two scorecards of 29–26 and one scorecard of 29–25.
 Monguchi twice knocked his opponent down in the third round, the first time with a flying knee and the second time with a right hook.
 Yamada scored a shoot point in the second round with a hip throw.

 Monguchi faced the former Krush Featherweight champion Takahito Niimi at RISE EL DORADO 2023 on 26 March 2023.
 He won the fight by unanimous decision.
 Two of the judges scored the bout 30–28 in his favor, while the third judge awarded him a narrower 30–29 scorecard.

 Monguchi faced the former two-weight Shootboxing champion Kyo Kawakami in a non-title bout at RISE World Series 2023 - 1st Round on 2 July 2023.
 He won the fight by majority decision, with two scorecards of 30–28 and 30–29 and one even 29–29 scorecard.

 Monguchi made his maiden RISE Featherweight title defense against Kaito Sakaguchi at RISE 172 on 29 October 2023.
 He won the fight by unanimous decision, with scores of 50–47, 49–47 and 49–47.

 Monguchi faced the K-1 Featherweight champion Taito Gunji at K-1 World MAX 2024 - World Tournament Opening Round on 20 March 2024.
 He lost the fight by split decision, after an extra fourth round was contested.

 Monguchi made his second RISE Featherweight Championship defense against Haruto Yasumoto at RISE 182 on 20 October 2024.
 He lost the fight by unanimous decision.

 Post title reign

 Monguchi faced Auto Nor.Naksin at RISE WORLD SERIES 2024 Final on 21 December 2024.
 He won the fight by majority decision.

 Monguchi faced the reigning RISE bantamweight champion Koki Osaki in a bantamweight non-title bout at RISE Fire Ball on 11 May 2025.
 He lost the fight by second-round technical knockout.
 It was the first stoppage loss of his professional career.

+Monguchi made his ONE Championship debut against Zhao Zhengdong at ONE Friday Fights 139 on January 23, 2026.